github/backup-utils/docs/scheduling-backups.md

 default.
 The number should be adjusted based on backup frequency and available storage.

+By default all expired and incomplete snapshots are deleted at the end of the main backup process `ghe-backup`.
+If pruning of these snapshots takes a long time you can choose to disable the pruning process from the backup run and schedule it separately.
+This can be achieved by enabling the `GHE_PRUNING_SCHEDULED` option in `backup.config`.
+Please note if this option is enabled, you will need to schedule the pruning script `ghe-prune-snapshots` using `cron` or similar command scheduling service on the backup host.

 To schedule hourly backup snapshots with verbose informational output written to a log file and errors generating an email: